Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

 ### Connecting to a Framework

 You basically just have to run it and enter your TSQPF ip address, port, a user name and its password.
 If that was successfully done, you should now be connected to the terminal.
 From this point on you can use all commands just like if you were directly using the terminal.

+## ❤️ Supporting us

+Your donation allows us to continue creating more content just like this.
+You can send credit card or bank donations using the secure PayPal transaction system: [URL_NEEDED]